-Each year, the goal of the BLPR is to bring philosophers and scientists to Western Washington University to give two lectures regarding current research on philosophical and religious issues.
+Each year, the goal of the BLPR is to bring academics to Western Washington University to give two lectures regarding current research on philosophical and religious issues.
 After each lecture, there is a discussion time in which questions will be taken from the audience, opening the lectures up for informed, civil conversation.

 In 2013 we welcomed Dr. Eleonore Stump who is the Robert J. Henle Professor of Philosophy at St. Louis University, to speak on the theological problem of human suffering.
 Over 1,200 people attended her lectures, entitled: The Story of Mary of Bethany: Heartbrokenness and the Problem of Suffering and The Problem of Suffering: A Thomistic Approach to Theodicy (no recording).
 An audio of Dr. Stump's talk at the Women's Study Group at First Pres, Bellingham, on the topic of faith and the problem of suffering, is also available: Audio recording.